Anya-gh/blog/README.md

 # Blog

-My personal blog, designed in Figma and developed using React and Typescript.
+My personal blog, designed in Figma, developed using React and Typescript.